Course Academic Progress (CAPC) — Coursework

-Student cited reasons for being at risk as: lack of motivation and ineffective
+Student cited reasons for being 'At Risk' as: lack of motivation and

 throughout semester; and reducing study load to 37.5 points in Sem 2.

-The meeting is not intended to be a stressful experience, but it is normal to feel nervous.
+The meeting is not intended to be a stressful experience, but it is normal to feel nervous as it is a formal meeting with senior staff.
 The role of the committee is not to punish you, but to establish whether you have the capacity to finish your course and assist you with any strategies to improve in future semesters.

 The meetings are quite short, normally lasting anywhere from five to 15 minutes.
-You are allowed to take a support person in with you, and this can be a friend, family member, or one of our Peer Support Program volunteers.
+They are currently (as of 2022) held online.
+You are allowed to take a support person in with you, and this can be a friend or family member.
 Your support person is only allowed to speak with permission from the chair of the committee, or if they are asked a direct question.

-The committee will consist of a minimum of three staff from the faculty; three senior academic staff and possibly an experienced student adviser.
-You will be introduced to all members and given an opportunity to state your case.
-The committee will have a copy of your full academic record, your written submission and any supporting documents you provided, so you will only need to address the main points, or discuss anything that you may have forgotten in your letter.
+The committee will consist of a minimum of three staff from your faculty; three senior academic staff and possibly an experienced student adviser.
+You will be introduced to all members and given an opportunity to state your case early on in the meeting.
+The committee will have a copy of your Student Record Card, your written submission, and any supporting documents you provided, so you will only need to address or summarise your main points, or discuss anything that you may have forgotten in your letter.
 The committee will then ask you questions if they require further information to make their decision.

 The committee will not tell you their decision in the meeting itself.
 You will be notified of the outcome by email within three working days.